If you cannot find the answer to your questions below,

 7) Take the signed enrollment form to the UCI Continuing Education, Student Services Office by the deadline to formally enroll and pay for the course.
 Friday of week 2 is the deadline to submit the form.

-Questions about enrolling into Math classes through Continuing Education UCI?
-Contact the Undergraduate Program Coordinator, Jezelle Rabbath, at (949) 824-6770 or by e-mail at firstname.lastname@example.org.
+Questions about enrolling into Math classes through Continuing Education?
+Contact the Undergraduate Program Coordinator, Jezelle Rabbath, by e-mail at email@example.com.